Sensing with near-infrared laser trapped fluorescent nanodiamonds: Methods

-\begin{itemize} \item \textbf{Steady-State Approximation:} The populations reach a steady state within the simulation time, allowing us to analyze the equilibrium behavior. \item \textbf{Neglect of Higher-Order Processes:} Multi-photon processes and higher excited states are neglected due to their low probabilities under the experimental conditions. \item \textbf{Constant Rate Coefficients:} The rate coefficients are assumed to be constant and independent of the local temperature and environmental factors. \item \textbf{No External Fields:} Effects of external magnetic or electric fields on the transition rates are not included. \end{itemize}
+The model assumes that populations reach a steady state within the simulation time, and that transitions happen with constant rate coefficients, independent of local temperature and other environmental factors including external magnetic or electric fields.
+Further, the model neglects multi-photon processes as well as higher excited states as the probabilities for these are negligible under the experimental conditions.

-The simulation results reveal that at low CW NIR laser powers, the population of NV\(^-\) centers increases slightly, while the NV\(^0\) population decreases.
-This is attributed to enhanced recombination processes facilitated by the NIR photons, which convert NV\(^0\) centers back to NV\(^-\).
-Specifically, up to an CW NIR power of approximately 10~mW, the NV\(^-\) population increases by about 8\% compared to the case without CW NIR illumination.

-However, as the CW NIR power increases beyond this threshold, the trend reverses.
-The NV\(^-\) population begins to decrease, and the NV\(^0\) population increases.
-At a CW NIR power of 60~mW, the NV\(^-\) population decreases by approximately 10\% from its maximum value, while the NV\(^0\) population increases correspondingly.
-This inversion is due to the saturation of recombination processes and the dominance of ionization processes at higher CW NIR powers, which ionize NV\(^-\) centers back to NV\(^0\).

-The total fluorescence intensity from the NV centers decreases with increasing CW NIR power (Fig.~\ref{fig:fluorescence}).
-This decrease is primarily due to the reduced population of NV\(^-\) centers and the lower fluorescence quantum yield of NV\(^0\) centers.
-The fluorescence from NV\(^-\) centers dominates the emission under low CW NIR power, but as the CW NIR power increases, the contribution from NV\(^0\) centers becomes more significant and we observe a saturation in the fluorescence.

-The $\sigma_{0-}$ ratio increases with CW NIR power.
-At low CW NIR powers, this ratio is low due to the predominance of NV\(^-\) fluorescence.
-As the CW NIR power increases, the ratio rises slowly, indicating a relative increase in NV\(^0\) emission.
-This change in the fluorescence ratio affects the overall spectral characteristics and can influence the detection sensitivity in applications relying on NV\(^-\) fluorescence.

-The trends observed in the simulation align with the experimental results.
-The initial increase and subsequent decrease of the NV\(^-\) population with increasing NIR power explain the non-monotonic behavior of fluorescence intensity (Fig.~\ref{fig:fluorescence}) and $\sigma_{0-}$ ratio (Fig.~\ref{fig:main_stat}a,c)) observed experimentally.